DrNotThatEvil/GitHubStreakReminder/README.md

-![When Lizard has a better commit history then you](https://i.imgur.com/4KvHoEl.jpg) *When a lizard has a better commit history then you you should Use Github Commit Steak Reminder.*
+![When Lizard has a better commit history then you](https://i.imgur.com/4KvHoEl.jpg) *When a lizard has a better commit history then you. you should Use Github Commit Steak Reminder.*

 # Github Commit Streak Reminder